Hearing loss in one ear is a widespread issue and deserves as much attention as other hearing impairments.

 - How to protect your hearing

 Hearing loss in one ear can drastically affect a person's quality of life, communicational and social skills, and the condition is not unique to a specific age group.
-Unilateral hearing loss is a mild to profound hearing loss affecting only one ear.
+Also known as Unilateral Hearing Loss, it is a mild to profound hearing loss affecting only one ear.
 People suffering from this kind of condition have problems following conversations especially in noisy environments and locating the direction of the sound.
+It can also be the symptom of some serious medical conditions, so please seek the advice of a medical professional.

-The reasons behind unilateral hearing loss are various, both acquired and hereditary.
+The reasons behind this type of hearing loss are various, both acquired and hereditary.
 There are also a number of cases where the cause remains unknown.
-Children affected by unilateral hearing loss can have later speech development, shorter attention span and difficulty concentrating.
+Children affected by hearing loss in one ear can have later speech development, shorter attention span and difficulty concentrating.

 Depending on the particular case, a specialist can recommend different treatments to improve the condition or a suitable type of hearing aid to help in coping with it.